toddaustin07/rpi-st-device/README.md

 Pre-requisites
 --------------
 ## Hardware
-- Raspberry Pi 3 or later running Raspberry Pi O/S
+- Raspberry Pi 3 or later running Raspberry Pi O/S (Buster preferred, but as far back as Jessie can also work)
-	- assumed to include the standard capabilities including working wireless device with AP capability
+	- assumed to include the standard capabilities including integrated wireless with AP capability (see below)

 ## Accounts